pmgumble/selenium-youtube-scraper-live/README.md

 4. AWS Lmabda
 5. SMTP for email

-*Steps executed in dettail to achive the objective.*
+*Steps executed in detail to achive the objective.*

 *Step-1: Create a GitHub Repo*